-When I consider all the physical, mental and emotional parts of parenting, my heart tells me two is the most practical number for someone who is wanting children, but maybe doesn’t want to feel like the parenting intensity level is on high at all times.
+When I consider all the physical, mental, and emotional parts of parenting, my heart tells me two is the most practical number for someone who wants children but maybe doesn’t want to feel like the parenting intensity level is on high at all times.

-Why You Should Have Two Kids
+Reasons Why You Should Have Two Kids

-Two allows for one-one-one attention.
+1. Two kids allow for one-on-one attention.

-The little years don’t last forever.
+2. The little years don’t last forever.

-Finances are practical.
+3. Finances are practical.

-Schedules are maintainable.
+4. Schedules are maintainable.

-There is a probability that both can be in a good mood at the same time.
+5. There is a probability that both can be in a good mood simultaneously.

-So what is your idea of the most practical number?
-Do you agree with these ideas or do you have different opinions?
-I think it’s important to end by saying, while two is my practical advice number for the average person on the planet, it was not the favorite number for my house.
+So, what is your idea of the most practical number?
+Do you agree with these ideas, or do you have different opinions?
+I think it’s important to end by saying while two is my practical advice number for the average person on the planet, it was not the favorite number for my house.
 Two never felt like quite enough.
 Neither did three.
 Apparently, I like things that make me work hard!